-While there is some debate as to what constitutes a “healthy” body fat range, we compiled information from some of the world's most reliable sources.
-The body fat classification below is based on information from Cosmed, the American College of Sports Medicine, the American Council on Exercise, Essentials of Exercise Physiology (4th Ed) by McArdle, Katch & Katch and various epidemiological studies.
+We compiled information from some of the world's most reliable sources.
+The body fat classification below is based on information from Cosmed, the manufacturer of the BOD POD body composition machine.
+It is also based information from the American College of Sports Medicine, the American Council on Exercise, Essentials of Exercise Physiology (4th Ed) by McArdle, Katch & Katch and various epidemiological studies.
 It is used by Fitnescity, as well as by prominent health institutions in the country, such as Mount Sinai's Metabolic, Body Composition, and Sports Performance Clinic.

 This classification applies to individuals 18 and older and is divided in two categories: body fat percentage chart for women and body fat percentage chart for men.